Undergraduate Degrees in Architecture

 - School location

 These are just a few of the costs to consider as an architectural timeline map is created.
-Remembering hidden costs in transferring or attending a new school is also an important factor for an international student studying architecture in the US.
+Remember to consider hidden costs such as transferring or attending a new school.

 Considering Your Options

-To obtain a Bachelor of Architecture degree will require at least five years of study and a three-year internship, but it results in a degree that is required for licensure.
+Obtaining a Bachelor of Architecture degree will require at least five years of study and a three-year internship, and results in a degree that is required for licensure.
 Keep in mind that getting a degree quickly does not mean it is the best or most efficient method for you.
-There is also the option of a pre-professional degree combined with a Master’s degree.
+You also have the option of a pre-professional degree combined with a Master’s degree.
 This avenue takes six years, as well as a three-year internship.

 There are also options for the international students who began their undergraduate degree in something other than architecture and even for students whose first degree is not in architecture.
 Though this means more schooling and a longer time before attaining licensure, it is still possible to study architecture.
 It could take close to eight years of study followed by the three year internship.
 This is not for the faint—it will require focus and maturity to ensure that studying architecture is the path you want to take.